c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 VIC, Banks and others
 ---------------------

-* Note *: I guess you already know how to use sprites and graphics modes.
+*Note*: I guess you already know how to use sprites and graphics modes.
 If you still do not know, go to `Bringing Sprites in good Shape <http://dustlayer.com/vic-ii/2013/4/28/vic-ii-for-beginners-part-5-bringing-sprites-in-shape>`__ and `Screen Modes Cheaper by the Dozen <http://dustlayer.com/vic-ii/2013/4/26/vic-ii-for-beginners-screen-modes-cheaper-by-the-dozen>`__

 Let's start with the basics.
-There are 64k RAM available, but when we turn on the computer it says there are `` 38911 BASIC BYTES FREE``.
+There are 64k RAM available, but when we turn on the computer it says there are ``38911 BASIC BYTES FREE``.
 That means that if we are going to use BASIC, there is only 38k RAM free.

 .. figure:: https://lh3.googleusercontent.com/q9Fndsw89AVrXaPtPwr9FUPH42cbtExt4vuyi_VpAFCXG_W_7nMhPqZ2-CAfSbFaERt0IK-9eqAlY2nJrM4FKwZ--hEpjcbTzlCrcIKTXJ5ESBGulrjjiN3KsF-1bcztXnww_a0
    :alt: memory\_free

-   * There is 38k free RAM to use from BASIC, but 64k RAM from asm *
+   *There is 38k free RAM to use from BASIC, but 64k RAM from asm*

 But since we are not going to use BASIC, we * turn it off * and it releases to us 8k RAM.
 And if we continue to turn everything off, like the KERNAL and so on, then there we will have The full 64k of free RAM.

-To turn these things on / off, use the address `$ 01`_
+To turn these things on / off, use the address `$01`_

 In the Chipdisk we use two configurations:

--  All deleted except `` $ d000- $ dfff`` (area reserved for IO:
+-  All RAM except ``$d000 - $dfff`` (area reserved for IO:
-   VIC / SID / CIA): it is always used, except with the sids
+   VIC / SID / CIA): it is always used, except with the sids decompressed
--  All Off (64k free RAM): Used with the sids, since the area of ​​`` $ d000- $ dfff`` is used by the sids Tablets
+-  All RAM (64k free RAM): Used when the sids are decompressed

 It is used like this: